joshmarinacci/canvasdeepdive-book/2014/lecture2.md

                     .range([0, 100]);
 ```

-Now we can call scale as a function to have it convert numbers for us.
+Now we can call `scale()` as a function to have it convert numbers for us.

-var dataset = [ 5, 50, 300, 800, 275, ];

-var scale = d3.scale.linear()
-                    .domain([0, 1000])
-                    .range([0, 100]);

-* instead of doing math by hand like before, we will define a scale
-* what is a scale?
-* calculate scale based on the data set

-there are other scales besides linear. for example log is very useful when
+There are other kinds of scales besides linear.
+Log is very useful when
-tracking exponential trends like moore's law.
+tracking exponential trends like Moore's law.

 ![example of moores law log graph](asdf.png)